danftang/SpaceTimeOS/README.md

 typedef ForwardSimulation<Minkowski<4>, ThreadPool<2>>      MySimulation;
 ```

 Next we make a class to define our agent's behaviour.
-Every agent should derive from `Agent<T,S>` where T is the type of the derived class (in the [Curiously Recurring Template Pattern](https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern)) and S defines the simulation type that the agent belongs to:
+Every agent should derive from `Agent<S>` where S defines the simulation type that the agent belongs to:
 ```
-class Ping : public Agent<Ping, MySimulation> {
+class Ping : public Agent<MySimulation> {
 public:
-    ChannelWriter<Ping> channelToOther;
+    Channel<Ping> channelToOther;

-    Ping(const MySimulation::SpaceTime &position) : Agent<Ping,MySimulation>(position) { }
+    Ping(const MySimulation::SpaceTime &position) : Agent<MySimulation>(position) { }

     void ping() {
         std::cout << "Ping from " << position() << std::endl;